bendorge/gen-html/README.md

 ## Usage

+### 1. Create template files

-1. In the *layouts* folder, create .html template files for each unique web page layout you are going to use.
+In the *layouts* folder, create .html template files for each unique web page layout you are going to use.

 Example file names: